Problems with moisture

 Help, there’s moisture on my new windows!

-You have finally replaced your old windows with new, super performing models.
-During the first winter, you notice that there is moisture that forms on the glass.
-You wonder what's going on because you've never had such problems with your old windows.
+You have finally replaced your old windows with new, high performance models.
+When the first winter hits, you notice that there is moisture forming on the glass.
+You wonder what's going on because you never had this type of issue with your old windows.

-One of the performance factors of windows is the resistance to air infiltration.
-Depending on the model and the type of opening, your new windows may be much more airtight than the old ones.
-If it does not allow air infiltration, it also prevents exfiltration of air and humidity.
-In fact, your old windows being less airtight, they used to let more air through and out, which helped to eliminate the excess moisture in the house.
+One of the key performance factors of windows is their resistance to air infiltration.
+Depending on the model and the type of opening, your new windows may be much more airtight than your old ones.
+If they block air infiltration, that means they also prevent exfiltration of air and humidity.
+In fact, your old windows being less airtight, used to let more air in and out, which helped to eliminate the excess moisture in your house.

 So, new windows are not the cause of condensation, but as there is less air leakage, moisture condenses on the glass surface which is colder during the winter.